← Back to research

 Is PicoClaw production-ready?

-No. The project explicitly warns it's in early development with unresolved network security issues.
+No. As of June 2026 the latest release is v0.2.9 and the project still warns it's in early development with potential unresolved network security issues.
 Not recommended for production before v1.0.

 Project Overview